oscal-compass/compliance-trestle/docs/caching_spec.md

 It is worth noting that the profile definition is recursive.
 In some of the OSCAL schemas these objects are optional.
 For the purposes of trestle these references are considered mandatory and it is expected that trestle will error if fields are missing.

-In particular while (say as an example) import-ssp is optional in assessment-plan, without it we cannot validate the control ids provided by the user are sensical.
+In particular while (say as an example) import-ssp is optional in assessment-plan, without it we cannot validate if the control ids provided by the user make sense.

 ## Trestle cache dir.